 - If your snake has already started shedding but it is incomplete, try this method to make a soak tub: fill a plastic tub with crumpled newspaper.
 Fill it with lukewarm water (85°F/29°C), to just above the top of the paper and put two small ventilation holes in either side of the tub.
 Leave the snake in the tub for 10-15 minutes then remove it.
 Do not let it get cold during this process!
 Mist the snake’s enclosure before putting it back in and check in the morning.

-These photos show how to set up a soak box.
+The photos above show how to set up a soak box.
 As you can see, the water level is not much higher than the newspaper, this way the snake can rest on top without fear of drowning.
 Don’t forget small ventilation holes.

 After a shed is complete – difficult or not, return humidity levels back tot the 55-65% area.
 These measures are temporary!